voxpupuli/puppetboard/README.rst

 * ``REPORTS_COUNT``: Defaults to ``10`` the limit of the number of reports to load on the node or any reports page.
-* ``OFFLINE_MODE``: If set to ``True`` load static assets (jquery, semantic-ui, tablesorter, etc) from the local web server instead of a CDN.
+* ``OFFLINE_MODE``: If set to ``True`` load static assets (jquery, semantic-ui, etc) from the local web server instead of a CDN.
   Defaults to ``False``.

 .. _pypuppetdb documentation: http://pypuppetdb.readthedocs.org/en/v0.1.0/quickstart.html#ssl